demis001/puticr/README.rst

         :alt: Documentation Status

 `puticr` is an application to identify putative Imprint Control Regions (ICRs) from Whole Genome Bisulfite Sequencing (WGBS) data.
-WGBS of cells representing the gamet cells (oocyte and sperm) and the three germ layer tissues- the endoderm, mesoderm and exoderm (i.e liver, kidney, brain, etc) is required to identify putative ICRs.
+WGBS of cells representing the gametic cells (oocyte and sperm) and the three germ layer tissues- the endoderm, mesoderm, and exoderm (i.e., liver, kidney, brain, etc.) is required to identify putative ICRs.

-The ICR are identified in four procidures.
+The ICR will be identified in the following procedures:

-1. Identify a DNA regions that have methylated ~50% in three germ layer tissues- the endoder, mesopderm, and exoderm (eg. kidney, liver, brain etc.).
+1. Identify DNA regions that have methylated ~50% in three germ layer tissues- the encoder, mesoderm, and exoderm (e.g., kidney, liver, brain, etc.).
-2. Identify a DNA regions that have methylated ~100% in gamet cells (oocyte and sperm)
+2. Identify DNA regions that have methylated ~100% in gamete cells (oocyte and sperm)
-3. Identify regions in that are methlated 50% in germ layer tissues that are fully methylated (100%) in one parental alleles and the complement parental allele should be unmethylated(0%).
+3. Identify methylated regions 50% in germ layer tissues that are fully methylated (100%) in one parental allele, and the complement parental allele should be unmethylated(0%).
-   This means, identify all loci in file (1) that are either overlap in the loci of oocyte OR sperm calls (not both)
+  In other words, the framework is  identifying all loci in a file (1) that are either overlap in the loci of oocyte OR sperm calls (not both)

-This application generates the hotspot from germ layer tissue and gamets cells.
-The user has to intersect the calls from germ layer tissue, oocytes and sperm calls to find all bona fide ICRs.
+This application generates the hotspot from germ layer tissue and gametes cells.
+The user has to intersect the calls from germ layer tissue, oocytes, and sperm cells to find all bona fide ICRs.

-The project attempt to streamline the analysis with most its dependencies handled during installation.
+The project will streamline the analysis with most of its dependencies handled during installation.

-The  tools uses many python packages and other dependencies.
+The tool uses many python packages and other dependencies.

-See the installation istructions.
+See the installation instructions.

 Dependencies:
 1. Python >= 2.7 <- Avialable in most Unix flavors